miki-hermann/mcp/README.md

 successfully  compile the  MCP system,  mainly for  the use  of `auto` types and POSIX threads.
 Only  the standard library is used, therefore there is no need to install any additional C++ libraries.
-The g++ GNU Project compiler  is used  in the  Makefile.
-If  you have  a different compiler, please modify the Makefile according to your installation.
+The g++ GNU Project compiler  is used  in the  `Makefile`.
+If  you have  a different compiler, please modify the `Makefile` according to your installation.

 You need to  have installed the Message Passing Interface  (MPI) to be able to compile the modules `mcp-mpi` and `mcp-hybrid`.
 However, this